caganselim/dl2019/README.md

 Net2Net is a set of methods for growing a wider and/or deeper 'student' network from a trained 'teacher' network while preserving its function.
 The student network performs immediately as well as the teacher while possessing greater capacity that can be utilized by further training.
 Training a Net2Net initialized network is shown to converge faster than training from scratch.

+While the original paper ran experiments using the Inception-BN network on the ImageNet dataset, this work uses a modified, smaller version of the network on the CIFAR-10 dataset.
+However, the original Inception-BN architecture is available in `inception.jl`, and can be used for experiments.

 Check the following links for additional information:

 - [Technical Report](https://www.overleaf.com/read/wxvptvtnrsdn)